lrei-coding/web-design_18-19/bootstrap-site-final.md

 # Web Design Class - Final Assignment
-# Mobile-first, Bootstrap- based website.
+**Mobile-first, Bootstrap- based website
-# Skills = HTML, CSS, Bootstrap framework, commenting, designing from scratch
+Skills = HTML, CSS, Bootstrap framework, commenting, designing from scratch**

 Create or update your personal site using **CodeAnywhere** so that it contains a basic Bootstrap v4 environment.